 As a result of my experiences with clients over the years, I am now competent working with most presentations that have included anxiety, stress, depression, abuse, panic, bereavement, loss, long term illness, low self esteem, trauma, termination, miscarriage and general relationship difficulties.
 I have been able to witness how these issues affect people physically, emotionally, behaviourally and psychologically.

 Make Your First Appointment

 Taking the first step toward getting help is often the most difficult.

 Why not give me a call to see if I could be the right therapist for you?

 Post Graduate Diploma in Cognitive Behavioural Therapy (CBT)

 EMDR Institute Training: Parts 1-3

-DBS Enhanced Check completed September 2017 (previously known as CRB)
+DBS Enhanced Check carried out annually (previously known as CRB)